 When words fail, music often steps in.
 During challenging times throughout history, music has helped us process our deep-seated feelings, and cope with the extraordinary circumstances we face individually, as families, and as a society.
 Now is no different.

 Join us every other Sunday at 5 pm as we put the spotlight on a specific group of people who are holding our community together during this time of crisis.
-Over the course of this free, seven-part series created by Oregon Symphony Creative Chair Gabriel Kahane and director Holcombe Waller, you will experience dozens of heartfelt musical performances, each accompanied by stirring imagery inspired by the stories of essential workers in a particular sector.
+Over the course of this free, six-part series created by Oregon Symphony Creative Chair Gabriel Kahane and director Holcombe Waller, you will experience dozens of heartfelt musical performances, each accompanied by stirring imagery inspired by the stories of essential workers in a particular sector.
 You will hear stories like that of an Oregon Symphony percussionist, whose cousin went from frontline healthcare worker to COVID patient – and his musical dedication to her.

 Special guests such as Portland-based songwriters Storm Large and Amenta Abioto will also be featured, sharing their unique musical voices, and letting us know how we can make a difference in the lives of those whose work is highlighted in each episode.
 And recurring segments like “Composers in Quarantine Making Dinner” will give a fascinating glimpse into the lives of composers like Nico Muhly, Jessie Montgomery, and Missy Mazzoli, as they discuss how they are creating art during a global pandemic.